Snowflake-Labs/sfguide-data-apps-demo/README.md

 ## Prerequisites

-You will need to have the trips and weather data used in this demo as well as the user created for authentication.
+- A Snowflake enterprise account in AWS us-west-2
+- Trips and Data loaded
+- User created for authentication

+You can run the helper bash script in the setup folder to create a private key pair for authentication (needed when creating a user).
 The sql script to create the warehouse, database, schema, user, and import the data is in the setup folder.
-There is also a helper bash script in the same folder to create a private key pair for authentication.
-You will need to modify the sql script to use your users public key.

 ## Installing Citibike Web Application
 - Download [node.js](https://nodejs.org/en/download/)